 Battlefield History Tours are pleased to offer you our range of tours that will take you to those areas where Australians had fought and where many who gave their lives for their mates and their country remain in Commonwealth War Graves Cemeteries.
 Every year we will be offering a range of tours, to those areas where Australians had fought, and other areas of historic interest.

-Our tour follows the course of the withdrawal.
+Our tour follows the course of that incredibly successful withdrawal.
 Actions are described in detail and there is a chance to honour those who paid the supreme price as we attend the ANZAC Day Service in Athens.
 The tour is also a great cultural experience as we visit many of the Ancient Greek cultural sites and interact with the people of thel villages that we are fortunate to visit.

 From 1962 to 1973 approximately 60,000 Australians served in Vietnam; 521 were killed and more than 3,000 wounded.
 The vast majority did their duty as demanded by the Government despite any personal feelings or thoughts.

-This tour hosted by Colonel Alex (Sandy) MacGregor MC (Ret’d), takes you to where these latter-day ANZACS gave their lives when their country called.
+This tour takes you to where these latter-day ANZACs gave their lives when their country called.
 The tour allows you to experience the rich natural beauty and culture of this remarkable Asian nation.